-Trade Winds & Tropical Sun
+The Caribbean for Trade Winds & Tropical Sun

 The Caribbean West Indies is perhaps the most perfect sailing ground in the world in terms of wind, sunshine and variety of places to visit.
-The Caribbean sits squarely in the North East trade wind belt and this time of year is peak season and well outside the hurricane season.
-Ships like Tenacious revell in strong winds and boisterous turquoise seas and the white square sails look magnificent against the deep blue skies.
+The Caribbean sits squarely in the North East trade wind belt and Classic Sailing only offer voyages outside the most typical hurricane season.
+Our tall ships revell in strong winds and boisterous turquoise seas and the canvas sails look magnificent against the deep blue skies.

 Lush rainforests, mountains and waterfalls

 If you have been dazzled by the natural scenery in the 'Pirates of the Caribbean' movies then both Guadaloupe and Dominica are much closer to that lush volcanic island paradise than more well known Caribbean tourism locations.
 The second movie 'Dead Mans Chest' and 3rd Capt Jack Sparrow adventure At 'World's End' were filmed in the rainforests of Dominica, close to Guadaloupe.

 Coral Reefs & Marine Wildlife